| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday December 3,

 last quarterfinal qualifying contest for next summer's WLAC, which will be

+held June 19 at the Oklahoma National Stockyards in Oklahoma City.
 Eight livestock auctioneers qualified for the big event in Oklahoma City next June- and four of them are Oklahoma based.
 The champion was Jim Hertzog, Butler, Missouri.
 The reserve champion was Bailey Ballou, Elgin, Oklahoma.
 The runner-up champion was Charly Cummings, Yates Center, Kansas.
 The other five contestants to qualify in alphabetical order are: Lance Cochran, Medford, Oklahoma; Kyle Elwood, Abilene, Kansas; Dustin Focht, Stillwater, Oklahoma; Brian Marlin, Inola, Oklahoma; and Jeff Showalter, Broadway, Virginia.
 These livestock auctioneers join twenty four other auctioneers that qualified at three other quarterfinals events this fall.
 The four from Oklahoma join Brian Little of Wann, Oklahoma who will be in their home state for the World Livestock Auctioneer Championship in June.
 The June contest will be a part of the 100th birthday celebration of the Oklahoma National Stockyards that will be happening in 2010. | |

-So Many Videos- So Little Time- Climategate on the Mind Of Senator Jim Inhofe ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ There are
+| So Many Videos- So Little Time- Climategate on the Mind Of Senator Jim Inhofe ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~There are

 eight videos posted by the Inhofe Press Office folks on YouTube that